Key Blog Entries: Updated January 31, 2026

 I

 Ecologists have for years studied social-ecological systems, like ecosystems and landscapes; at the same time organization theorists have investigated socio-technical systems, like electricity grids and other critical infrastructures.
-Because some of the latter are based in some of the former (think watersheds and hydro-power), it’s not surprising that conceptual understanding in these different disciplines overlap.
+Because some of the latter are grounded in some of the former (think watersheds and hydro-power), it’s not surprising that conceptual understanding in these different disciplines overlap.
 In particular, it’s a fairly easy matter to find each highlighting social complexity and system interconnectivities (see Sources for a sample).

-What is more surprising, in my view, are their key differences, “key” in the sense that their respective policy and management implications differ so.
+What is more surprising, in my view, are key differences, “key” in the sense that their respective policy and management implications differ so.
 I know far more about critical infrastructures than I do about ecosystems, but I have published about the latter and continue to read relevant literature.
-What follows are, I believe, well-informed observations, but I welcome correction of my opinions.
+What follows are, I believe, well-informed observations, but I welcome correction of these opinions.

 II

 Ecologists frequently talk about tipping points in systems that have not been (or could not be) managed properly.
 The human-dominated ecosystem flips from one state into another (and anyone who doubts this is happening hasn’t been following the climate emergency).
-The new state can and often does look little like the immediately preceding one.
+The new state can and often looks little like the immediately preceding one.

 III